guoyingshou/religion-19c-dh/schedule.md

 :   Spatial history

 :   *reading:* Richard White, "What Is Spatial History?"; Jo Guldi,
-    "What is the Spatial Turn?" and "The Spatial Turn in History"
+    "What is the Spatial Turn?" and "The Spatial Turn in History"; Tim Cresswell, "Humanistic Geographies" in *Geographic Thought: A Critical Introduction*

 Jan 28 (T)
 :   Discussion of secondary works